clanktron/k3s-ansible/README.md

 # Automated build of HA k3s Cluster with `kube-vip`, Cilium, and MetalLB

-This playbook will build an HA Kubernetes cluster with `k3s`, `kube-vip`, MetalLB, and Cilium via `ansible`.
+This playbook will build a HA Kubernetes cluster with `k3s`, `kube-vip`, MetalLB, and Cilium via `ansible`.
+>Cilium installation is done via helm to ensure easy upgrades and future customization of values

 ## 📖 k3s Ansible Playbook

-Build a Kubernetes cluster using Ansible with k3s.
+Build a Kubernetes cluster with a built-in service mesh using Ansible with k3s.
 The goal is easily install a HA Kubernetes cluster on machines running:

 - [X] Debian
 - [X] Ubuntu